Avaiga/taipy-doc/docs/manuals/gui/extension/index.md

 ## Introduction

-Taipy GUI lets developers create and use custom visual elements to address specific use cases or integrate third-party Web components.
+Taipy GUI lets developers create and use custom visual elements to address specific use cases or integrate third-party web components.
 One can expand the functionality offered by the base Taipy GUI package to create custom components that can be effortlessly used in pages and shared with the community.